-The Federal Litigation Section of the Law Council of Australia is very pleased to publish the Federal Court of Australia Case Management Handbook.
+The Federal Litigation and Dispute Resolution Section of the Law Council of Australia is very pleased to publish the Federal Court of Australia Case Management Handbook.
 This initiative has grown out of continuing close liaison between the Court and the Section and ongoing workshops and discussions regarding the best approaches to the management of cases before the Court.

 Particular mention should be made of John Sheahan SC, who first floated the idea of a Handbook and was involved in writing key chapters as well as arranging for the other contributions; and of the learned and innovative work of the other authors, Steven Finch SC, Philip Crutchfield SC, Roger Forbes, Chris Rogers, and Leon Zwier.